isaacdontjelindell/gandimail/README.md

 ###Contributing

 If you do something with this, fork it and send me a pull request.
 (Or don't.
-It's up you you.)
+It's up to you.)

 ###License